|photo courtesy of ESPN.com|

 MLBRank's Top 100 countdown commenced today and will run through June 30. each morning, 20 players will be posted on ESPN.com, starting with #100-81 and going all the way down to #20-1. (previously, players were

-revealed in increments of 10 over 10 days on the BBTN list, with the Top 10 being announced on a TV special.)
+revealed in increments of 10 over 10 days on the BBTN list, with the Top 10 being announced in a TV special.)

 MLBRank was formed as a result of ESPN collaborating with Microsoft Research and The Wharton School. a panel containing 65 ESPN experts (down from 70 last year) was polled over seven days in June based on a list of 167 Major League players (down from 350). these experts--comprised of MLB writers, analysts, contributors, and Insiders--considered both the quality and quantity of a player's contributions to his team's ability to win games as they voted in thousands of head-to-head matchups.

-today, on June 26, MLBRank's Top 100 had Michael ranked as the 81st best player in baseball right now. i'm not surprised Michael falls on the early portion of the countdown given that he practically missed all of last year due to shoulder and biceps issues. had this list been constructed during spring like it normally is, Michael may not have even made it at all because no one knew for sure what kind of player he would be when he returned to the field. so them voting in June probably helped Michael here, but still, this is his worst ranking since he's been on any of ESPN's Top 100 lists and i think he should have been ranked somewhere in the #80-61 range.
+today, on June 26, MLBRank's Top 100 had Michael ranked as the 81st best player in baseball right now. i'm not surprised Michael falls on the early portion of the countdown given that he practically missed all of 2016 due to shoulder and biceps issues. had this list been constructed during spring like it normally is, Michael may not have made it at all because no one knew for sure if he'd even be able to return, let alone what kind of player he would be when he returned to the field. so them voting in June probably helped Michael here in terms of merely getting on the list, because 2017 season stats were not part of the criteria. still, this is his worst ranking since he's been on any of ESPN's Top 100 lists and i think he should have been ranked somewhere in the #80-61 range.

-that said, i tend not to put much stock in what ESPN has to say when it comes to baseball. i much prefer listening to the guys over at MLB Network who eat, sleep, and breathe baseball. and speaking of, MLBN ranked Michael 74th on their Top 100 back on February 15. it seems MLB Network always has a tendency to rank Michael in superior spots on their lists than any list that ESPN puts out, and that might play a part in why i like them more.😛
+be that as it may, i tend not to put much stock in what ESPN has to say when it comes to baseball. i much prefer listening to the guys over at MLB Network who eat, sleep, and breathe baseball. and speaking of, MLBN ranked Michael 74th on their Top 100 back on February 15. it seems MLB Network has a tendency to rank Michael in superior spots on their lists as opposed to any list that ESPN puts out, and that might play into me liking them more.😛

 for comparison's sake, here are Michael's ranks from BBTN & MLBN's last three Top 100s: